If you will ask “What is a horned toad?”

 - Most people will have zero ideas.

-- Those who are into herpetology will name the North American horned lizards (Phrynosoma sp) which are commonly known as horned toads.
-Right, they are not toads.
+- Those who are into herpetology or herpetoculture will easily name the horned lizards (Phrynosoma sp) which are commonly known as horned toads, even though they are some North American lizards, not toads.

-- Some may think of the much more well-known horned frogs either from South America (Ceratophrys sp) or Asia (Megophrys sp).
-Neither are toads as well.
+- Some may think of the much more well-known horned frogs from South America (Ceratophrys sp).
+Not toads either.

 But don’t be too serious.
 Common names of animals are rarely preciously accurate.
-That is why we need scientific names.
+That is why scientific names are to matter.

 The Short-legged horned toad (Megophrys (Xenophrys) brachykolos) is also known as Peak spadefoot toad because it was first discovered in the Victoria Peak (locally known as The Peak), Hong Kong.